lsl/injector/README.md

 Injector is a Go library that injects values and services into your HTTP handler functions automagically.

 The typical approach to dependency injection in Go web applications is to pass dependencies into handlers from your main function.
-This works ok for applications where the dependencies are defined in the same place as the routes but for webservers that define routes in non central locations you end up with a prop drilling problem and tedious glue code when new dependencies are added.
+This works ok for applications where the dependencies are defined in the same place as the routes but for webservers that define routes in non central locations you end up with a prop drilling problem and tedious glue code to add whenever new dependencies are added.

 This problem is what injector solves, it centralizes dependency registration for your entire application and allows the handlers to express the dependencies in their call signatures.